-5 Easy Tips for Writing an Attractive Instagram Bio
+5 Tips for Writing an Attractive Instagram Bio

-When setting up a social media account, it can be easy to get lost in details that may not be as important and overlook the bio itself.
-This is not only a critical element of your Instagram account, but it’s also easier to write than you might think.
+When setting up an Instagram account, it can be easy to get lost in details and overlook the bio.
+The bio is a critical element of your Instagram account and it’s actually easier to write than you might think.

-You can add any details to your name field, as long as the essentials are there – and as long as it fits in 30 characters, the maximum amount you can have here.
+You can add any details to your name field, as long as the essentials are there – and as long as it fits in a maximum 30 characters.

 Taking keywords into account helps your SEO efforts too, as it helps you to rank better and to be found more easily.

-In the example below, you can see how Lush UK did it.
-The company ensured their name was clear and that there is no mistaking which Lush branch the account refers to.
+For example, Lush UK ensures its name is clear and that there is no mistaking which Lush branch the account refers to.

 The good news is that there are endless possibilities, so you can play around with this field until you find what works for you – keep your business goals in mind and you’ll be fine.

-You can see below how LEGO chose to do it.
-Their link isn’t to their homepage, but to their “Let’s Build Together” page, which ‘supports parents and inspires children’.
+For example, Lego adds a link to their “Let’s Build Together” page, which ‘supports parents and inspires children’.

 The main takeaway here is to make sure that your mission statement shows how you can help visitors, not the other way around.

-You have 150 characters to explain this and to convey your brand’s personality.
+You have 150 characters to explain convey your brand’s message and personality.
 Personality is very important on Instagram, where the audience’s focus is laser-sharp – generic branding won’t do, so be specific and don’t be afraid to let your unique tone of voice shine through.

 This may seem daunting because there’s a lot to cover in such a small number of characters.
 However, stick to your core skills, services and products, so that people can see what you’re all about at a glance.